cjbt/limble-project/README.md

   - input text will remain unstyled
 - Logic is not production ready.
 Again, only focusing on happy path.
 - This is my first real go at Angular, it's only upwards from here.
+- Could not test fully since I'm using WSL2, no chrome setup